noslouch/test-inset/README.md

 ## How to embed in the mobile app

-Dynamic insets are not rendered in the mobile app or on AMP or Apple News pages.
-Instead, we have three options:
+By default, dice creates a screenshot of the inset in `dist/local/fallback.png` when `npm start` is running or `dist/remote/fallback.png` when `npm run deploy` is executed.
+This is automatically packaged as a fallback image in `inset.json`.
+No other steps are necessary.

+If the inset has interactive input elements like buttons, sliders, or text boxes, this might not be appropriate.
+You can turn off the automatic screenshot functionality by setting `createFallbackImage: false` in `inset/data.json`.

+Here are three other options if the automatic screenshot is off:

-### 1. Show a static image fallback
+### 1. Manually create and place a static image fallback

 Show a static image fallback, as in ai2html and Chartlos.
 [Here’s an example fallback image](https://si.wsj.net/public/resources/images/OG-BC775_201701_4U_20180131192818.png).
 See below for more details.